onnimonni/alpine-wordpress/README.md

 sudo docker run -e VIRTUAL_HOST=etopian.net -v /data/sites/etopian.net:/DATA etopian/alpine-nginx-wordpress
 ```

 Populate /data/sites/etopian.com/htdocs and  /data/sites/etopian.net/htdocs with your WP files.
-See http://www.dockerwordpress.com if you need help on how to configure things.
+See http://www.dockerwordpress.com if you need help on how to configure your database.

 The following user and group id are used, the files should be set to this:
 User ID: